 How many solar panels are needed for 4,000 kWh per month in the USA?

-In the US states with peak sun hours between 4.5 and 5 hours, 75 numbers of 400-watt solar panels are needed to produce 4,000 kWh each month.
-In contrast, you would need 110 numbers of 400-watt solar panels in areas where the peak sun hours are between 3.5 and 4.
+In states with peak sun hours between 4.5 and 5 hours, 75 solar panels (400 watts) are needed to produce 4,000 kWh each month.
+In contrast, you would need 110 solar panels (400 watts) in areas where the peak sun hours are between 3.5 and 4.
 However, to check the true potential of your rooftop, you require a solar survey.

 Here, Peak sun hours are defined as the time of day when the intensity of sunshine is greatest.
 In other words, most electricity is generated by solar panels during peak sun hours.